zeyarpaing/figify/README.md

 - Modern - Uses Preact and TailwindCSS
 - Customizable - Can be easily switched to preferred stack thanks to Vite
 - Utilities included - Messaging to Figma window with type-safty and function like calls (not parent.postMessage)
+- Type-safey - From manifest to plugin actions and UI

 ## Usage